ULC: A Unified and Fine-Grained Controller for Humanoid Loco-Manipulation: EXPERIMENT

 \subsection{Ablation on Policy Training}

-Ablation studies are conducted to systematically evaluate the contribution of each key component in the ULC training pipeline.
-We consider four variants by removing one module at a time: Sequence Skill Acquisition, Residual Action Model, Load Randomization, and Center-of-Gravity Tracking.
-The quantitative results are visualized in Fig.~\ref{fig:ablation} as a column-normalized heatmap, where lower values indicate better tracking performance across all metrics.
-Evaluation was performed with a wrist load of 2 kg.
+We evaluate the contribution of each key component by removing one module at a time: Sequential Skill Acquisition, Residual Action Model, Load Randomization, and center of mass Tracking.
+The results are visualized in Table~\ref{tab:ablation}, with evaluation performed under 2kg wrist load.

-Removing Sequence Skill Acquisition leads to a noticeable increase in all metrics, highlighting the importance of progressive skill composition for precise whole-body coordination.
-Excluding the Residual Action Model results in higher errors in both arm ($E_a = 0.123 \pm 0.014$ rad) and root tracking ($E_v = 0.081 \pm 0.012$ m/s), confirming that residual learning is critical for fine-grained motion adaptation.
-Without Load Randomization, the model exhibits increased sensitivity to external disturbances, as reflected by higher errors in all metrics, especially in arm tracking ($E_a = 0.105 \pm 0.015$ rad), demonstrating the necessity of diverse training for generalization.
-Omitting Center-of-Gravity Tracking causes the most significant performance drop in root-related metrics ($E_v = 0.089 \pm 0.013$ m/s, $E_\omega = 0.163 \pm 0.024$ rad/s), indicating that explicit CoG supervision is essential for stable locomotion and orientation control.
+Removing Sequential Skill Acquisition leads to significant degradation in torso orientation control ($E_p$: +100\%, $E_r$: +100\%), confirming the importance of progressive skill composition.
+Excluding the Residual Action Model causes the largest arm tracking degradation ($E_a$: +140\%), validating its role in fine-grained upper body control.
+Without Load Randomization, locomotion and arm tracking deteriorate notably under payload.
+Omitting center of mass Tracking results in the most severe balance degradation ($E_v$: +10\%, $E_\omega$: +38\%, $E_h$: +100\%), demonstrating its essential role in dynamic stability.